 - Most cloud hosting services allow setting a server hostname at deployment, but cloud-config also supports overwriting the local part of your domain name using the hostname parameter.

-- In addition to the default username, cloud-config enables adding and modifying specified list of usernames with the key users.
+- In addition to the default username, cloud-config enables adding and modifying the specified list of usernames with the key users.
 The feature allows creating new usernames, setting passwords, adding public SSH keys and more.

 - Cloud-config is also capable of creating a set of files on the local filesystem using the write_files key.
 The writing instructions can contain an absolute path to the file, content to write into it, permissions and owner settings as well as optional encoding.